alejandrafrancog/pair-hw-2/README.md

 Welcome to the Zoo!
 This program aims to manage various areas of a zoo

 ## 📃 Description
-This project simulates the management of a zoo, allowing the addition and modification of animals, as well as the creation, modification and addition of animals to Zoo Areas.
+This project simulates the management of a zoo, allowing the addition of animals, as well as the creation, and addition of animals to Zoo Areas.

 ## 🚀 Features